Forecasting emergency department boarding

 Key findings

-• VAR consistently beat the operational moving-average baseline at both sites.
+• VAR consistently outperformed the operational moving-average baseline at both sites.

-• VAR + XGBoost had the best point performance across several horizons, but only modestly improved on VAR alone.
+• VAR + XGBoost produced the best point performance across several horizons, but only modestly improved on VAR alone.

 • TimesFM performance varied by site, performing worse than baseline at La Jolla and better than baseline at Hillcrest.